mhardcastle/ddf-pipeline/docs/manual.md

 4. Source the modified `DDF.sh` file.
 The ddf-pipeline scripts directory, DDFacet and KillMS should now all be on your path.
 We assume that you have done this from here on.

+## directory structure

+ddf-pipeline provides the following directory structure:

+* scripts: should be on your PATH and PYTHONPATH
+* utils: should be on your PYTHONPATH
+* examples: contains example configuration files
+* docs: contains documentation, including this file

 ## getting ready to run

 ddf-pipeline assumes that your LOFAR data have been through prefactor